RD-191: RD-181

 The RD-181 is based on the RD-191 and is adapted for integration on the Antares rocket.
 While the RD-193 was designed as a close replacement for the NK-33, on 17 December 2014, Orbital Sciences announced that it would use the NPO Energomash RD-181 on the version 2 Antares launch vehicle and had contracted directly with NPO Energomash for up to 20 RD-181 engines.
-Two engines are used on the first stage of each Antares, which is currently used to carry cargo to the International Space Station under contract to NASA.
+Two engines are used on the first stage of each 200-series Antares, which is currently used to carry cargo to the International Space Station under contract to NASA.
 While Russian press had stated that the contract was valued at US$ 1 billion with options, Orbital stated on 26 January 2015 that even when exercising all the options the contract was less than that amount, and that the initial contractual commitment was significantly less than that.
 On 19 February 2015, Orbital ATK said that its revamped Antares rocket featuring a new main engine would make its first launch in March 2016.
 On 29 May 2015, Orbital stated that the new engines had successfully conducted seven certification firings and all went as expected.
 It also stated that the first two flight models were doing final tests and would be delivered to Orbital in early July.

 The two RD-181s have 100000 lbf more thrust than the paired AJ-26 engines used on the first-generation Antares.
 Northrop Grumman Innovation Systems (formerly Orbital) modified the core stage to accommodate the increased performance, and then to finish up its CRS-1 cargo contract commitment to NASA for delivering a total of 20000 kg of cargo in only four additional flights, rather than the five more that would have been required with the AJ-26/Antares combination.
 The AJ-26 engines were just rebranded NK-33 rocket engines used for the ill-fated Soviet N1 and upgraded N1F rocket, which was planned to be the rocket to take cosmonauts to the surface of the Moon.

 For the Antares 230+ upgrades, debuted with the CRS-2 Cygnus NG-12 mission, heat exchangers were removed from the RD-181 engine.

+In 2022, Russia suspended engine deliveries to the United States as a result of the Russian invasion of Ukraine, and Northrop Grumman cancelled the remainder of the contract in favor of moving away from the RD-181.
+Instead, Antares 330 will use an engine designed by Firefly Aerospace, the Miranda.